Our Review Process

 Diabetic retinopathy is one of the many complications caused by diabetes, especially in individuals who have chronically high blood sugar levels.
 At first, the damage to the retina may cause mild or no symptoms, and a person may experience minor problems with their vision.
 But as it progresses, diabetic retinopathy can lead to a complete loss of vision.
 However, the loss of eyesight can be prevented by maintaining blood sugar, cholesterol, and blood pressure levels.

 A person with diabetes can regulate their blood sugar levels with a healthy diet.
 Cutting down on sugar, fat, and salt will also keep the cholesterol levels and blood pressure within the normal range.
 The following sections discuss the to prevent diabetic retinopathy.
+Know about diabetes treatment.

 Table of Contents